ovh/docs/pages/account/customer/api_right_delegation/guide.en-gb.md

 - the application secret `AS`
 - the consumer key `CK`

-From there, depending of the requested permissions, you can start managing your customers ressources.
+From there, depending on the requested permissions, you can start managing your customers resources.

 ## Summary